The commutator subalgebra of the Lie algebra associated with a right-angled Coxeter group: Introduction

 where $U(-)$ is the universal enveloping algebra of a Lie algebra and $H_*(\Omega X;\k)$ is the Pontryagin algebra of a simply connected space $X$.
-To prove this, we use topological methods to obtain a partial multiplicative section of a natural homomorphism of partially commutative Hopf algebras (see Theorem \ref{t:section_description}).
-Using Theorem \ref{t:U(N_K)}, in Section \ref{sec:N_K} we describe the additive and multiplicative structure of $N_\K$.
+To prove this, in Section \ref{section:polyhedral-products} we use topological methods to obtain a partial multiplicative section of the natural homomorphism of Hopf algebras